signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="PacketPushRateControl"></a>
 ### Packet Push Rate Control

-mediaMin supports a "-rN" command line options to control packet push rate, where N is given in msec.
+mediaMin supports a "-rN" command line option to control packet push rate, where N is in msec.
 For example, typical telecom mode applications might specify -r20 for a 20 msec push rate, which corresponds to a 20 msec ptime (typical for a wide variety of media codecs).
-But for analytics applications, or for offline purposes (testing, analysis, speech recognition testing, measurement, etc), it might be necessary to operate "faster than real-time", or as fast as possible.
+But for offline or post-processing purposes (testing, analysis, speech recognition testing, measurement, etc), it might be necessary to operate "faster than real-time", or as fast as possible.
 The command line examples below give -r0 to specify fast-as-possible push rate:

     ./mediaMin -cx86 -i../pcaps/pcmutest.pcap -i../pcaps/EVS_16khz_13200bps_FH_IPv4.pcap -C../session_config/pcap_file_test_config -L -d0x40c00 -r0